influxdata/docs-v2/content/influxdb/v2.0/visualize-data/visualization-types/band.md

 {{< img-hd src="/img/influxdb/2-0-visualizations-Band-example.png" alt="Band example" />}}

-Select the **Band** option from the visualization dropdown in the upper left.
+To view a band chart, select the **Band** option from the visualization dropdown in the upper left.

 ## Band behavior